Book of Jeremiah

 Jeremiah, who served as both a priest and a prophet, was the son of a priest named Hilkiah (not the High-Priest of 2 Kings 22:8 who discovered the book of the law).
 He was from the small village of Anathoth (1:1), today called Anata, about 3 miles northeast of Jerusalem in Benjamin’s tribal inheritance.
 As an object lesson to Judah, Jeremiah remained unmarried (16:1-4).
-He was assisted in ministry by a scribe named Baruch, to whom Jeremiah dictated and who copied and had custody over the writings complied from the prophet’s messages (36:4, 32; 45:1).
+He was assisted in ministry by a scribe named Baruch, to whom Jeremiah dictated and who copied and had custody over the writings compiled from the prophet’s messages (36:4, 32; 45:1).
 Jeremiah has been known as “the weeping prophet” (compare 9:1, 13:17; 14:17), living a life of conflict because of his predictions of judgment by the invading Babylonians.
 He was threatened, tried for his life, put in stocks, forced to flee from Jehoiakim, publicly humiliated by a false prophet and thrown into a pit.

 Jeremiah carried out a ministry directed mostly to his own people in Judah, but which expanded to other nations at times.
 He appealed to his countrymen to repent and avoid God’s judgment via an invader (chapters 7 and 26).
 Once invasion was certain after Judah refused to repent, he pled with them not to resist the Babylonian conqueror in order to prevent total destruction (chapter 27).
 He also called on delegates of other nations to heed his counsel and submit to Babylon (chapter 27), and he predicted judgments from God on various nations (25:12-38; Chapters 46 to 51).

-The dates of his ministry, which spanned 5 decades, are from the Judean king Josiah’s 13th year, noted in 1:2 (627 B.C.), to beyond the fall of Jerusalem to Babylon in 586 B.C.
+The dates of his ministry, which spanned 5 decades (a little more than 4 decades), are from the Judean king Josiah’s 13th year, noted in 1:2 (627 B.C.), to beyond the fall of Jerusalem to Babylon in 586 B.C.
 (Jer. chapters 39, 40 and 52).
 After 586 B.C., Jeremiah was forced to go with a fleeing remnant of Judah to Egypt (Jer. chapters 43 and 44).
 He was possibly still ministering (in 570 B.C.).
 A rabbinic note claims that when Babylon invaded Egypt in 568/567 B.C., Jeremiah was taken captive to Babylon.
 He could have lived even to pen the book’s closing scene ca. 561 B.C. in Babylon, when Judah’s king Jehoiachin, captive in Babylon since 597 B.C., was allowed liberties in his last days (52:31-34).
 Jeremiah, if still alive at that time, was between 85 and 90 years old.

 Jeremiah prophesied during the reigns of Judah’s last kings.
 His prophetic ministry stretched from the days of Josiah (640 – 609 B.C.), until Jerusalem’s fall in the reign of Zedekiah (598 – 586 B.C.).
 Following his divine call (in 627 B.C.), Jeremiah served the Lord and the people of Judah throughout the rapidly changing scenes of the final decades of the southern kingdom and even beyond.